National Gallery for Foreign Art: History

 The edifice of the NGFA was built between 1882 and 1884 during the rule of knyaz Alexander Battenberg to the designs of Austrian architect Friedrich Schwanberg and reconstructed after it suffered significant damage during the bombing of Sofia in World War II.
 The gallery itself was founded on 5 November 1985 as the art gallery of the Sts.
 Cyril and Methodius Foundation, its stock being later enlarged by donations, as well as by the addition of the National Art Gallery's foreign art section.

 A large portion of the donations were made through the "13 Centuries of Bulgarian Statehood" fund, established by Lyudmila Zhivkova in the 1980s.

 Since May 2015, collections of the National Gallery for Foreign Art are exhibited together with the 19th and 20th century collections of the National Art Gallery.
 For this purpose, the building on Alexander Nevsky Square was enlarged.
 The resulting exhibition space is known as National Gallery Square 500.

 Collections

 The gallery's permanent exposition features European, Asian (Buddhist, Japanese and Indian) and African art, as well as separate contemporary art and engraving sections.
 Some of the works are in restoration, while others are in stock but not displayed due to the lack of space.

 Indian Art

 Halls One, Two and Three hold exhibitions of Indian art.
 Hall One is centered on Indian miniature.
-The collection includes works with traditional motives, paintings from the Mogol era and the Delhi Sultanate and the art schools of Rajasthan and Pahara.
-Hall Two contains religious sculptures from 320-550 AD.
+The collection includes works with traditional motives, paintings from the Mughal era and the Delhi Sultanate and the art schools of Rajasthan and Pahara.
+Hall Two contains religious sculptures from 320 to 550 AD.
 The figures represent Hindu gods like Vishnu, Ganesha, Brahma, Shiva and Krishna.
 Hall Three holds an exhibition of very rare 16th century sculptures of Christian saints from Goa, influenced by Indian tradition.